-Egg yolk benefits
+Egg yolk characteristics

-What is egg yolk?
+What is an egg yolk?

 Sometimes, we can find two or more eggs yolks inside an egg.
 This is due to the youth of the laying hen that has a lack of synchronization in its ovulation.

 Eggs containing more than one yolk are also edible, without risk to consumer health.